M5 branes on ADE singularities: BPS spectrum and partition functions: The BPS string worldsheet theories: UV quivers

 \ee If we then go to Type IIA by compactifying along the circle fiber of $TN_1$ we arrive at the configuration shown in Table \ref{tab:tt}.

-This Type IIA setup corresponds to the brane system studied by Douglas and Moore~\cite{Douglas:1996sw}, and the worldvolume theory of the D2 branes is a 3d $\cN=4$ theory described by a Kronheimer--Nakajima quiver $\mathcal{KN}^{\Gamma}_{\kappa}$~\cite{KronheimerNakajima}, whose moduli space of vacua corresponds to the moduli space of $\kappa$ $U(1)$ instantons on $\IC^2/\Gamma$.
+This Type IIA setup corresponds to the brane system studied by Douglas and Moore~\cite{Douglas:1996sw}, and the worldvolume theory of the D2 branes is a 3d $\cN=4$ theory described by a Kronheimer--Nakajima quiver $\mathcal{KN}^{\Gamma}_{\kappa}$~\cite{KronheimerNakajima}, whose Higgs branch corresponds to the moduli space of $\kappa$ $U(1)$ instantons on $\IC^2/\Gamma$.
 The quiver corresponding to $\Gamma=\cI$ is depicted in Figure~\ref{fig:U(1)KNquiver} for the sake of illustration.\\

 Let us now consider $r$ parallel M5 branes extended along directions $x_0,\dots,x_5$ and spaced along $x_6$.
 Between each pair of adjacent M5's, we can suspend $\kappa^{(a)}$ M2 branes, with $a=1,\dots,r-1$.
 In the Type IIA picture the M5 branes become NS5 branes, and the D2 branes suspended between them give rise to a collection of $r-1$ Kronheimer--Nakajima theories $\mathcal{KN}^{\Gamma}_{\kappa^{(a)}}$ interacting with each other through the NS5-brane interfaces.
 The boundary conditions preserve half of the supersymmetry, and upon reducing along $x_6$ we obtain a two-dimensional theory with $\mathcal{N}=(0,4)$ supersymmetry.
 In particular the interactions between neighboring quivers are described in terms of $\mathcal{N}=(0,4)$ bifundamental multiplets connecting various gauge and flavor nodes in a manner which is determined by performing an orbifold projection by $\Gamma$ on the 2d $\mathcal{N}=(0,4)$ quiver theory for M-strings on $\mathbb{C}^2$ as explained in \cite{DelZotto:2023ryf}; the resulting spectrum of Fermi and hypermultiplets is described below.
 Notably, there are additional chiral degrees of freedom living on the NS5 branes and localized at the ALE singularity which give rise to a $\widehat{\mathfrak{g}}_1$ current algebra on each NS5 ~\cite{Dijkgraaf:2007sw,DelZotto:2023rct} and are fundamental for the cancelation of gauge anomalies of the gauge degrees of freedom on the BPS strings as we will see in Appendix \ref{app:anomaly-canc}.\\